bivtsjenko/gitintouch/README.md

-# Bedrock
+# Gitintouch

-Welcome to Bedrock! 👋
+Welcome to Gitintouch! 👋

 Before you get started, please **join the community** where you can chat with other folks using Bedrock, ask questions and get help: